 Acetic - A vinegary taste in wine, which was exposed to long to air.

 Acetic Acid - The acid component of vinegar present in small quantities in all wines.

-Acidification – Adding ACIDITY during winemaking to compensate for grapes which have over-ripened.
+Acidification – Adding ACIDITY during winemaking to compensate for grapes that have over-ripened.

 Aerate - Adding oxygen to wine during the winemaking process or while decanting a wine. (the wine opens up)

 Aftertaste - Taste left in the mouth after swallowing.
-It is synonym or length or finishes.
+It is a synonym or length or finishes.

-Ageing - Keeping the wine for a certain period of time in barrels, tanks or bottles to affect the finished wine.
+Aging - Keeping the wine for a certain period of time in barrels, tanks, or bottles to affect the finished wine.

 Alcohol – Ethanol - Is produced as a by-product of fermentation.

 Allocation - Rationing in-demand wines and controlling the place where they are sold.
 Usually high in-demand wines.